-The MVI69 HART Multi-drop Master Communication Module is an CompactLogix or MicroLogix backplane-compatible module that allows CompactLogix or MicroLogix processors to interface easily with HART compatible devices.
+The MVI56 HART Multi-drop Master Communication Module is designed to allow ControlLogix processors to interface easily with HART compatible devices.
 Devices commonly supporting the protocol include pressure, temperature, flow transmitters, as well as other similar instruments commonly found in the process (and other) industry.

-The MVI69-HART Master Communication Module allows Rockwell Automation CompactLogix or MicroLogix compatible processors to easily communicate with HART slave devices.
-The MVI69-HART module interfaces up to 15 devices on each HART channel with the CompactLogix or MicroLogix processor.
-HART channels on the module support master protocol commands to interface with slave devices on their own networks.
+The MVI56-HART Master Communication Module allows Rockwell Automation ControlLogix compatible processors to easily communicate with HART slave devices.
+The MVI56-HART module interfaces up to 15 devices on each HART channel with the processor.
+HART channels on the module support Master protocol commands to interface with slave devices on their own networks.
 Each port is individually configurable.
-Data is exchanged between the HART network and the CompactLogix or MicroLogix processor backplane using the internal database contained in the module and direct control by the processor's ladder logic and pre-defined data objects (4000 registers maximum).
+Data is exchanged between the HART network and the ControlLogix processor backplane using the internal database contained in the module and direct control by the processor's ladder logic and pre-defined data objects (5000 registers maximum).

-The MVI69-HART module is the perfect solution for industrial applications in chemical and refining operations, to gas and liquid distribution systems, and remote offshore monitoring stations are addressing virtually all aspects of control, data acquisition, and maintenance.
+The MVI56-HART module is the perfect solution for industrial applications in chemical and refining operations, gas and liquid distribution systems, and remote offshore monitoring stations, addressing virtually all aspects of control, data acquisition, and maintenance.